Treasure Island Naval Station band

 The first Treasure Island band was promised that its enlistment would have them stationed there “for the duration” of the war; they made $66 a month and rehearsed in the Savoy every afternoon before deployment.
 Players in that band included Alphonso Fook, Henry Williams, Wilfred P. Jackson, Ike Perkins, William J. Fitzpatrick, Joseph R. Page, Edward W. Walker, Ray Saunders, James G. Buchanan, Bill Sylvester, Thomas Scates, Arthur L. O’Neil, Melvin L. Saunders, Earl Philips, and Lawrence Fulgham.
 George Dixon of Earl Hines’ band was supposed to join “soon,” in August 1942.

-But as with all other Black Navy bands I’ve been able to document, Treasure Island’s was broken up, its members dispersed.
-Jackson, Fitzpatrick, Page, Walker, Melvin Saunders, Buchanan, and O’Neil are the only original members still listed with the band in April 1944, when Allen is also named as its leader, but when he had arrived at Treasure Island is also not clear.
+But as with most other Black Navy bands, Treasure Island’s was broken up, its members dispersed.
+Allen, Jackson, Fitzpatrick, Page, Walker, Melvin Saunders, Buchanan, and O’Neil are the only original members still listed with the band in April 1944.

 In September 1944, the band was presented the American Theatre Wing War Services of New York’s “highest honor” for the band’s “loyal and outstanding service” during its regular and many special peformances at events at the Stage Door Canteen in San Francisco..
 The bandsmen had entertained “most of Hollywood’s stage celebrities” and performed with or opened for “many of the nation’s greatest dance bands.”